pine-vm/pine/backlog.md

 + Support caching per URL for requests using the "GET" method.
 Probably the URL patterns here should be modeled with the same model as the one used to redirect to static files.
 + Support integrating app to configure tradeoff between the cost of persisting and cost of restoring.
 + Reduce load on storage: Provide automation to remove reductions which are not needed anymore from the store.
-+ Expand support for modeling appended events in composition: Also support event description via hash.
-Is there a reason to have different models for event and reduction?
-If we cannot find such a reason, consolidate them.
 + Add information in the admin section on the web host at `/kalmit-admin`.
 This seems a good place to inform about available options.
 Illustrate how to set the process state.

 ### Collaboration